-FOCUS GROUPS
+CONDUCTING FOCUS GROUPS

 Focus groups may be called discussion groups or group interviews.
 A number of people are asked to come together in a group to discuss a certain issue.
 For example, in market research this could be a discussion centred on new packaging for a breakfast cereal, or in social research this could be to discuss adults' experiences of school.

 The discussion is led by a moderator or facilitator who introduces the topic, asks specific questions, controls digressions and stops break-away conversations.
 She makes sure that no one person dominates the discussion whilst trying to ensure that each of the participants makes a contribution.
-Focus groups may be video-recorded or tape-recorded.
+Focus groups may be recorded using visual or audio recording equipment.